yugabyte/yb-sql-workshop/isolation-levels/README.md

 With `AUTOCOMMIT` set to `On`, you simply invoke the `start transaction` command explicitly, just as you would if it were set to `Off`, when you want to execute a multi-command transaction.
 Having done this, you own the responsibility to issue `commit` or `rollback` to finish the transaction; the server won't do thtisis for you.

 I decided always to set `AUTOCOMMIT` to `On` for all my tests. (`psycopg2` has a procedure for setting this.)
 The only "penalty" for adopting this practice is that "ordinary" SQL commands that would, when `AUTOCOMMIT` is `Off` start a transaction at the sessions default isolation level, don't do this but rather are individually automatically committed.
-This is never a problem when you write application code because you always want to set the desired isolation level for all transactions—even those that have just a single SQL command.
+This is never a problem when you write application code because you always want to set the desired isolation level explicitly for all transactions—even those that have just a single SQL command.

 # The tests done at the ysqlsh prompt